vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 If you completed both of the *Spring Data JDBC* and *JPA* extras, how did both of the solution compare to the *JDBC Template* solution?

+## Hints

+### Where do you get the `DataSource` from?

+It is obvious that, ultimately, the application will need a `DataSource` instance, connected to a real database.
+It is much less obvious how to create that.
+The good news is that you, the developer, do not need to create the datasource at all &mdash;
+Spring Boot will do that for you!
+In order to do that it needs several things to be true:

+-  Spring Boot auto-configuration is enabled, which it is by default.

+-  There is a valid value for the configuration property `spring.datasource.url` (in this case provided via the environment), or the app is running in a cloud environment (such as TAS) where information on bound database instances is available.

+-  There is an appropriate JDBC driver available on the classpath.

+If these conditions are true, Spring Boot will create a datasource bean and place it in the application context.

+### How do you inject the `DataSource` into the `JdbcTimeEntryRepository`?

+As well as Spring auto-wiring parameters into bean class constructors, it will also auto-wire the parameters of methods annotated with `@Bean`.